 I know the feeling as a traveller.
 When you’re preparing for your upcoming trip and packing your suitcase or backpack, there’s so much excitement around what to bring, but as you get closer to figuring out all the clothes you want to bring, you start laying them out on your bed and you’re stumped.

-Questions start swirling in your head.
-As a guy, what should you pack?
 Is it too much?
 Are you packing too little?
-I know how the story goes because we’ve gone through it all.
-FOMO ultimately kicks in and you almost always end up packing too much.
-I’m here to help guide you through my techniques for packing smart and efficiently as a guy traveller.
+FOMO ultimately kicks in and you almost always end up packing too much but trust me that’s a bad move.
+I’m here to help you with my set of minimalist travel packing tips that’ll make your life easier.

 Rule #1: Pack light

 Easier said than done right?
 I’ve travelled enough to know that you ALWAYS regret bringing too much for a trip.
 Can you think of a time when you came back from being on the road and thought to yourself “I’m so happy I’ve had to lug around this giant suitcase around”.

 At the end of the day, what will make you unhappy and frustrated when travelling is when you have to drag your 25 kg bag from place to place and you’re tired, the weather is sweltering, and the ground is unbelievably uneven or cobbled.
 This is why minimalist travel packing is so key.

 It’s not an easy transition but like how flight attendants share their technique for packing light, I’ve found that travelling with only a carry-on or a 40-50L backpack makes life so much easier.
 You become that much more nimble and flexible when you travel light.
 It means you can tackle stairs and cobbled streets that much more easily and public transit becomes more viable.